rmello4d/TheSustainableDeveloper/mindlanguage.md

 Visualize earth as a wild place, no buildings, no cars, no civilization.
 A magnificent blue planet just governed by cruel jungle law.

-In that scene, you are one of our probable descendants, a homo habilis.
-You just left your group of about 30 people together with 8 other tribal members.
+In that scene, you are one of our descendants, a homo habilis.
+You just left your group of about 30 people.

-We will be looking for sharp stones to make spears in the savanna.
-Also, there was no grammatical language yet.
-You all are using only primal sounds to communicate.
+Together with 8 other tribal members, you will be looking for sharp stones to make spears in the savanna.

+Very important, there was no grammatical language yet.
+You and your friends are using primal sounds to communicate.

-After 10 mins walking, our small group reach an open area.
+After 10 mins walking, our small group reach an open area in the savana.
 We are all peacefully looking for perfect stones.

 Not far from there, a salivating and hungry lion is approaching the group.